edgarinvillegas/reactjs.org/content/docs/mojix-connected-components.md

 export default connect(undefined, (dispatch: IThunkDispatch) => ({ dispatch }), mergeProps)(HomeScene);
 ```

-(note mapDispatchToProps is returning the dispatch method).
+(note mapDispatchToProps is returning the dispatch method.
+TODO: evaluate if undefined is the same).